lnihlen/lnihlen.github.io/_posts/2019/08/2019-08-15-a-year-and-two-days.md

 useful to actually understand that.
 Plus a fresh coat of paint probably wouldn't hurt.
 If I recall from a year or so ago (hah) I probably have spent a total of an hour styling this blog, in case it wasn't obvious.

+So, big plans in store but of course there's always the matter of time.